coderefinery/testing/_episodes/05-gh-actions.md

         pytest example.py
 ```

-Do the commit by pressing  the "Start Commit" button.
+Do the commit by pressing  the "Start Commit" button:

 <img src="{{ site.baseurl}}/img/gh_action_commit.png"/>

 ### Step 4: Verify that tests have been automatically run